USS Hermitage (LSD-34)

-USS Hermitage (LSD-34) was a of the United States Navy.
+USS Hermitage (LSD-34) was a of the United States Navy in commission from 1956 to 1989.
 She was named for The Hermitage, President Andrew Jackson's estate just outside Nashville, Tennessee.

+After her service in the U.S. Navy ended, she was in commission in the Brazilian Navy as Ceará (G30) from 1989 to 2016.
+She was the third Brazilian Navy ship named for Ceará, a state of Brazil.
+The Brazilian Navy sank her as a target in 2021.

+Construction and commissioning

-Hermitage was laid down on 11 April 1955, by the Ingalls Shipbuilding Corp., Pascagoula, Miss.; launched on 12 June 1956; sponsored by Mrs. Alfred M. Pride, wife of Vice Admiral Alfred M. Pride, and commissioned on 14 December 1956.
-She was decommissioned on 2 October 1989, being transferred to the Brazilian Navy, where she served as NDD Ceará (G-30).
-She was decommissioned in 2016, being sunk as target on 10 June 2021.
+Hermitage was laid down on 11 April 1955 by the Ingalls Shipbuilding Corporation at Pascagoula, Mississippi.
+She was launched on 12 June 1956, sponsored by Mrs. Alfred M. Pride, wife of Vice Admiral Alfred M. Pride, and commissioned on 14 December 1956.

 Service history

 While on shakedown in the Caribbean, Hermitage was informally inspected by Admiral Arleigh Burke, then Chief of Naval Operations.
 After training operations out of Naval Station Norfolk, she sailed for the Mediterranean Sea in late August to join the 6th Fleet.
 Hermitage participated in exercises with NATO units and visited Sicily, Crete, Turkey, Italy, Greece, and Spain before returning to the States on 16 November 1957.
 Operations primarily with fast amphibious helicopter assault equipment and tactics occupied her until November 1959.
 With a cargo of Presidential helicopters embarked, Hermitage sailed to Karachi on 2 December via the Atlantic, Mediterranean, Suez Canal, and Red and Arabian seas to furnish transportation for President Dwight D. Eisenhower on his Asian and European tour.
 Mission successfully completed; she returned home via Barcelona on 17 January 1960.